sgromk/sgromk/README.md

 ## 🚧 I’m currently working on
 * Writing a compiler from *The Elements of Computing Systems: Building a Modern Computer from First Principles*
 * Finishing a few courses on Object-Oriented Design and Machine Learning
+* Working on a business analytics project using Scikit-learn and TensorFlow
 ___
 ## 📚 Currently reading
 * *Foundation Mathematics for Computer Science* by John Vince